Oil-Limk/Conlangs/Apabara/Grammar/structure.md

 ## Nouns

+need to define speech parts.

+differences, if they even have.

+pi y el otro pi (are this necesary?) overcomplicated

-pi, otro pi, y, o
+y, o

 word order